 The common denominators of membership have always been enjoyment of cheerful social events, and interest in the interchange of ideas and points of view, in an entirely non-political, non-controversial context.
 Active members may range in age from eighteen to one hundred plus, all meeting together as equals.

 The principal activities of the Saint Nicholas Society have from the beginning consisted of several dinner meetings each year, between the months of October and May.
-The current schedule is for three stated meetings; and an annual dinner on or near the Feast of Saint Nicholas (December 6th); and, at Eastertime, an annual ball called the Paas Festival (from Paas, the Dutch word for Easter).
-At the ball, members' relatives or friends may make their debut.
-These events have typically been held at a club or hotel or similar gathering place.
+The current schedule is for three “stated meetings” in the fall, winter and spring, as well as a dinner on or near the Feast of Saint Nicholas (December 6th), and an annual ball at Eastertime called the Paas Festival (from Paas, the Dutch word for Easter).
+At the ball, members’ relatives or friends may make their debut.
+These events are typically held at a club, hotel, or similar gathering place.

 Other activities consist of outings to sites of historic interest, such as Washington Irving’s “Sunnyside” in Westchester County.
 The Society has also, over the years, issued a number of publications that include biographical sketches of early New Yorkers, and historical discussions of aspects of the Dutch colonial and British colonial period.
 In 1993 the Society published The Saint Nicholas Society: A 150 Year Record, containing essays about the Society, and a list of members from 1835 to date of publication.

 From the early days of the Society through the 1950s, Society events were all-male occasions.
-But in recent decades, guests at most meetings have been women and men.
+But in recent decades, guests at most meetings have included women as well as men.
 Often there is an address by a speaker on a topic of current or historical interest.
-Certain meetings are centered upon the award of the Society's medal of merit, or the award of the Society's Washington Irving medal for literary achievement.
-The Society's Paas Festival for the year 2005 was a benefit dinner dance that raised money for the historic preservation of the building of the Church of St. Mark's in-the-Bowery.
+Certain meetings are centered upon the award of the Society’s medal of merit, or the award of the Society’s Washington Irving medal for literary achievement.
+The Society’s Paas Festival for the year 2005 was a benefit dinner dance that raised money for the preservation of the historic building of St. Mark’s Church-in-the-Bowery.
 Such events help the Society to fulfill its mission to preserve the historical heritage of New York.